 Other emotions that are relatively easy to sense are anger, impatience, wistfulness, envy, and lust.

-I think the most important aspect of building a sixth sense is objectivity.
-You won’t get a feeling of danger all the time even when interacting with someone who’s a verified murderer or became a verified murderer.
+I think the most critical aspect of building a sixth sense is objectivity.
+You won’t get a feeling of danger all the time, even when interacting with someone who’s a verified murderer or became a verified murderer.
 The reason is an awful lot of people have huge problems controlling their impulses.
-Everyone does to some degree but in some cases, it’s so bad they end up killing someone.
+Everyone does to some degree, but in some cases, it’s so bad they end up killing someone.

 3. Try projecting a different emotion from the one you feel

 When you’re tempted to feel one way about something, decide you’re going to project another feeling.
 The goal here is to increase your emotional mastery.

 If you’re in public, you don’t want to send an odd vibe, however.
 For example, you don’t want to be in a situation that would typically make someone feel angry and then project that you find it humorous.
 People would sense there is something off about you.